 Craves Family Alumni Center

 On the patio level of Father O’Connell Hall is the Craves Family Alumni Center.
 It is named in honor of Robert E. Craves, B.A.
 1965, and his wife, Gerri, for their very generous gift to CUA.
-Robert E. Craves is one of the co-founders of Costco Wholesale, an alumnus, and a former University Trustee.
-He is also the co-founder of the College Success Foundation, which helps thousands of students finance their college education.
+Robert E. Craves was one of the co-founders of Costco Wholesale, an alumnus, and a former University Trustee.
+He was also the co-founder of the College Success Foundation, which helps thousands of students finance their college education.
 The alumni center was dedicated on April 13, 2012, and is home to the Office of Alumni Relations.
 All alumni are encouraged to stop by while they are on campus.

 Hours of Operation